jafrulamin/Class-Connect/scripts/SCRAPER_README.md

 ### Scraper Issues

-1. **No courses found**:
-   - Inspect the CUNY Global Search page HTML
-   - Update the CSS selectors in `scrape_courses.py`
+1. **Chrome Driver Not Found**:
+   - Download Chrome Driver and add to PATH
+   - Or use webdriver-manager to handle it automatically

+2. **CAPTCHA Blocking**:
+   - The script may be blocked by CAPTCHA
+   - You might need to manually solve it during the first run

+2. **No Courses Found**:
    - Check if the website structure has changed

-2. **Connection errors**:
-   - Check your internet connection
-   - Verify the CUNY Global Search URL is accessible
+   - Verify the college code (HTR01) is still valid
-   - The site might be blocking automated requests

 ### Firebase Import Issues